leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Advanced</strong></legend>

-The technique used in Step 2 is related to the run-time environments that are the target of traditional compilers for languages such as C \cite[§ 7]{dragon-book}: an environment corresponds to some of the data stored in an activation frame on the call stack, and the store corresponds to the heap.
+The technique used in Step 2 is related to the run-time environments that are the target of traditional compilers for languages such as C [dragon-book (§ 7)](): an environment corresponds to some of the data stored in an activation frame on the call stack, and the store corresponds to the heap.

 </fieldset>